A labyrinthine path through Kipling's Opium Den purgatory, where a smoke-filled underworld explores tragedy through disjointed reality. Read more

 If you can’t spare any cash, fear not.
 You can help us out in plenty of other ways too.
 Spreading the word on Facebook, twitter and other social media is crucial, and telling your friends – or asking your film-loving friends to tell their film-loving friends – will help us out no end in getting the project talked about.
 And if you yourself can’t donate but happen to know a very wealthy business magnate who can, please do send them our way…

 Though we are very confident about our project and have a very clear production plan in place, we have to be realistic about the risks and challenges we are likely to face along the way.

 All of our primary locations have already been secured but there is a risk that some of our more ambitious shooting locations might have permit issues.
 To overcome this we are entering into discussions with local boroughs to secure shooting rights.

 For us though, the ultimate challenge is doing justice to Kipling’s story especially considering he wanted this story to be made into a short film.
 As such, our team have spent a lot of time researching and looking in to Kipling's life, as well as exploring opium taking as depicted through art and literature throughout the ages.
 We hope we can create the film Kipling himself was never able to.Learn about accountability on Kickstarter

 Have a question?
 If the info above doesn't help, you can ask the project creator directly.

 You can do better than that!
 Only kidding, a big thank you from all our cast and crew.Estimated delivery:

 Thanks!
 You've fed a crew member for the day!
 They'll work harder on a full stomach.
 In reward we'll send you a private video link to watch our film when it's ready.Estimated delivery:

 Thanks!
 You've got some of our crew to set!
-In reward, not only can you have an online link but we'll send you a DVD with a selection of production stills from on setEstimated delivery:Add £3 to ship outside the UK
+In reward, not only can you have an online link but we'll send you a DVD with a selection of production stills from on setEstimated delivery:Ships anywhere in the world

 - (30 days)